Shaun1/spa-cdk-deploy/README.md

 Inspired by: https://www.youtube.com/watch?v=2DzEF3deOLw

 # Welcome to your CDK Go project!

-This is a blank project for CDK development with Go.

 The `cdk.json` file tells the CDK toolkit how to execute your app.